shalevy1/JSpreadsheets/source/projects/ethercalc.md

 Your data is saved on the web, and people can edit the same document at the same time.
 Everybody's changes are instantly reflected on all screens.

-Work together on inventories, survey forms, list management, brainstorming sessions and more!
+Work together on inventories, survey forms, list management, brainstorming sessions and more

+Server-side code of EtherCalc, Is dedicated into the public domain to encourage integration with content hosting systems, so anybody can set up a collaborative spreadsheet easily.
+Many people have indeed done so, and you're welcome to join us, too!

 #### Preview: